Etiënne Reijnen

-Etiënne Reijnen (born 5 April 1987) is a retired Dutch footballer.
-He played as a centre back.
+Etiënne Reijnen (born 5 April 1987) is a Dutch professional football manager and former player who is assistant manager at club Feyenoord.

 Career

 Club

 Born in Zwolle, he played for amateur clubs Rohda Raalte, WVF and Vitesse as a youth.
 In 2005, he joined PEC Zwolle in the Eerste divisie.
 In May 2010, Scottish club Falkirk were linked with a move for him, but he joined AZ in the Eredivisie in 2011, for a fee of around €100,000.

 Managerial

-Ahead of the 2022–2023 season, Reijnen joined PEC Zwolle as assistant coach.
-For the 2023–2024 season, he joined Cambuur as technical director.
-On 29 October 2023, Feyenoord announced that Reijnen had joined the club as assistant coach, where he would focus on analyzing and providing technical advise to head coach Arne Slot.
+Ahead of the 2022–23 season, Reijnen joined PEC Zwolle as assistant coach.
+For the 2023–24 season, he joined Cambuur as technical director.
+On 29 October 2023, Feyenoord announced that Reijnen had joined the club as assistant coach, where he would focus on analysing and providing technical advise to head coach Arne Slot.